North York Guide

 Best Brunch in North York (2026)

-Quick answer: The best brunch in North York is Eggstatic at 1568 Bayview Ave for their Crispy Chicken Benedict ($23-28).
-For Mediterranean brunch, go to Cafe Landwer at 5000 Yonge St. For budget brunch under $15, head to Timmy's Bagel at 1883 McNicoll Ave.
+Quick answer: The best brunch in North York is Eggstatic — now at 235 Consumers Rd (North York, free parking) or the Bayview flagship — for their Halal-certified Crispy Chicken Benedict with za'atar hollandaise ($23–$30).
+For the best Mediterranean all-rounder, go to Cafe Landwer at 5000 Yonge St. For a dessert-forward brunch open until 1 AM, Petit Potato at 5095 Yonge St (Empress Walk) or 10 Ravel Rd.

 Top 8 Brunch Spots in North York (2026)